kxepal/couchdb-python/doc/views.rst

 As unique feature of Python query server there is support of `eggs <http://peak.telecommunity.com/DevCenter/PythonEggs>`_ as modules.
-This feature could be activated manualy by query server ``--enable-eggs`` command line argument due to compatibility and security reasons: eggs could contains a very complex code that could be revised from the first sight.
+This feature could be activated manualдy by query server ``--enable-eggs`` command line argument due to compatibility and security reasons: eggs could contains a very complex code that could be revised from the first sight.